Ireland in the Eurovision Song Contest 2022: Eurosong 2022

 Eurosong 2022 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2022.
-The competition was broadcast during a special edition of The Late Late Show.
-The winner was chosen by a combination of a professional national studio jury, an international jury and televote vote.
+The competition was held on 4 February 2022 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy with Marty Whelan reporting from the green room and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via the RTÉ Player.
+The national final was watched by 451,000 viewers in Ireland with a market share of 40%.

 Competing entries

 On 16 September 2021, RTÉ opened a submission period where artists and composers were able to submit their entries for the competition until 22 October 2021.
 At the closing of the deadline, 320 entries were received.
-The competing entries were selected through two phases involving two separate jury panels with members appointed by RTÉ; the first phase involved a twelve-member jury panel reviewing all of the submissions and shortlisting 20 to 30 entries, while the second phase involved an alternate jury selecting the six finalists.
-The finalists were presented between 17 and 21 January 2022 on The Ryan Tubridy Show broadcast on RTÉ Radio 1.
-Among the competing artists was Brendan Murray, who represented Ireland in the Eurovision Song Contest 2017.
+The competing entries were selected through two phases involving two separate jury panels with members appointed by RTÉ; the first phase involved the first jury of 12 members reviewing all of the submissions and shortlisting 20 to 30 entries, while the second phase involved the second jury of 20 to 25 members selecting the six finalists.
+The finalists were presented between 17 and 21 January 2022 during The Ryan Tubridy Show broadcast on RTÉ Radio 1.
+Among the competing artists was former contestant Brendan Murray who represented Ireland in 2017.